Non-wellfounded parsimonious proofs and non-uniform complexity: Soundness

 \subsection{Exponential flows}

-In this subsection we introduce the \emph{exponential graph} of a coderivation $\der$, a directed graph associated to $\der$ that allows us a static analysis of the exponential cut-elimination steps performed at depth $0$.
-Directed paths in this graph, called \emph{exponential flows}, can be then used to precompute the maximum number of calls of a $\nwprule$ that decrease their nesting level by reducing a cut $\cutstep\cprule\wnbrule$.
-This number will be called \emph{rank} of $\der$, and plays a crucial role for establishing a polynomial bound on cut-elimination.
+We now introduce the \emph{exponential graph} of a coderivation $\der$, a directed graph associated to $\der$ that allows a static analysis of the cut elimination steps reducing steady cuts.
+Directed paths of this graph, called \emph{exponential flows}, can be then used to precompute the maximum number of calls of a shallow $\nwprule$ that eventually become shallow as a consequence of a $\cutstep\cprule\wnbrule$ cut elimination step.
+This number will be called \emph{rank} of $\der$, and plays a crucial role for establishing a polynomial bound on cut elimination.

-[2]{{#1}({#2})} [1]{\wnbrule({#1})} {\mathsf{p}} {\mathsf{a}}
+{\mathsf{p}} {\mathsf{a}} {\mathcal{\phi}} [2]{{#1}({#2})} {\widehat{\expflow}}

-\begin{defn}[Exponential flow] Let $\der\in \nupll$.
-The \defin{exponential graph of $\der$}, written $\egraph \der$, is a directed acyclic graph whose nodes are (labelled by) the $\wn$-formulas and the $\oc$-formulas with nesting level $0$ that occur in $\der$, and whose directed edges connect a node $A$ to a node $B$ if: \begin{itemize} \item $A=\wn \cneg{C}$ and $B=\oc C$ are the conclusions of an $\axr$ rule; \item $A=\wn \cneg{C}$ and $B=\oc C$ are conclusions of a $\cprule$ rule; \item $A=\wn C$ is principal for a $\wnbrule$-rule with active formula $B=\wn C$; \item $A=\oc {C}$ and $B=\wn \cneg{C}$ are the cut-formulas of a $\cutr$ rule; \item $A$ and $B$ are $\wn$-formulas (resp.~$\oc$-formulas) in a context and $B$ (resp.~$A$) is an immediate ancestor of $A$ (resp.~$B$). \end{itemize} see, e.g.,~\Cref{rem:example-exponential-graph} and~\Cref{fig:exponential-flow-exponential-cut-elimination}.
-A \defin{$\oc$-node} (resp., \defin{$\wn$-node}) is a node labelled by a $\oc$-formula (resp., $\wn$-formula).
-A \defin{$\brule$-node} (resp., \defin{$\wrule$-node}) is a node labelled by the principal formula for a $\wnbrule$ rule (resp., for a $\wnwrule$ rule).
-A \defin{$ \cpp$-node} (resp., \defin{$ \cpa$-node}) is a node labelled by the principal $\oc$-formula (resp., principal $\wn$-formula) for a $\cprule$ rule \emph{in the main branch of a $\nwprule$}.
+\begin{definition}[Exponential flow] Let $\der\in \nupll$.
+The \defin{exponential graph of $\der$}, written $\egraph \der$, is a finite directed forest\footnote{A directed forest is a directed acyclic graph whose underlying undirected graph is a forest.} whose nodes are (labelled by) the shallow exponential formulas in $\base{\der}$ and whose directed edges connect a node $A$ to a node $B$ if: \begin{itemize} \item $A=\wn \cneg{C}$ and $B=\oc C$ are the conclusions of an $\axr$ rule; \item $A=\wn \cneg{C}$ and $B=\oc C$ are conclusions of a $\cprule$ rule; \item $A=\wn C$ is principal for a $\wnbrule$-rule with active formula $B=\wn C$; \item $A=\oc {C}$ and $B=\wn \cneg{C}$ are the cut-formulas of a $\cutr$ rule; \item $A=B$, where $A$ is a non-principal $\wn$-formula in the conclusion of a rule $\rrule \neq \cprule$, and $B$ is the corresponding non-active $\wn$-formula in a premise of $\rrule$. \item $A=B$, where $B$ is a non-active $\oc$-formula in a premise of a rule $\rrule \neq \cprule$, and $A$ is the corresponding non-principal $\oc$-formula in the conclusion of $\rrule$. \end{itemize} A \defin{$\oc$-node} (resp.~\defin{$\wn$-node}) is a node labelled by a $\oc$-formula (resp.~$\wn$-formula).
+A \defin{$\brule$-node} (resp.~\defin{$\wrule$-node}) is a node labelled by the principal formula for a $\wnbrule$ rule (resp.~for a $\wnwrule$ rule).

-If $\phi$ is a directed path of $\egraph{\der}$ crossing a node $A$, then $\phi[A]$ is the maximal directed subpath of $\phi$ that starts at $A$.
-We also say that $\phi$ \defin{crosses} a $\cutr$ rule (resp., a $\nwprule$) when it crosses its active formulas (resp., when it crosses its principal $\oc$-formula and one of its principal $\wn$-formulas).
-An \defin{exponential flow} is a {maximal directed path} of $\egraph \der$ that does not cross infinitely $\cpp$- and $\cpa$-nodes.